staqeprotocol/v1-core/README.md

 ## Overview

-Staqe is a comprehensive staking platform built on Ethereum, allowing users to stake ERC20 and ERC721 tokens.
+Staqe is a comprehensive staking platform built on Ethereum, enabling users to stake ERC20 and ERC721 tokens.
 It offers a versatile environment where users can participate in various staking pools, earn rewards, and even create their own pools if they possess a Genesis NFT.
-This contract enables dynamic staking pool creation, management, and interaction, with each pool having its distinct settings and reward mechanisms.
+This contract allows dynamic staking pool creation, management, and interaction, with each pool featuring distinct settings and reward mechanisms.
+Additionally, the platform supports cross-chain reward claims using Chainlink's CCIP for ERC20Q tokens.

 ## Features

 - **ERC20 and ERC721 Token Staking**: Users can stake both types of tokens in designated pools.
 - **Genesis Pool**: Stake in the Genesis pool to gain the ability to create new pools.
 - **Pool Creation**: Users can launch new pools, defining the staking and reward tokens, maximum stake limits, and other configurations.
-- **Reward System**: Pool owners can add rewards to incentivize staking, with detailed mechanisms for reward distribution.
+- **Reward System**: Pool owners can add rewards to incentivize staking, with detailed mechanisms for reward distribution, including cross-chain rewards via Chainlink CCIP.
 - **Ownership and Transferability**: Each pool is an ERC721 token itself, allowing for ownership transfer and pool trading.
 - **Flexible Staking/Unstaking**: Users have the freedom to stake and unstake tokens anytime without penalties.
-- **Claim Rewards**: Stakers can claim their due rewards from pools they've participated in.
+- **Claim Rewards**: Stakers can claim their due rewards from pools they've participated in, with support for cross-chain reward claims.

 ## Contract Interactions